Ingrid Eide: Professional career

-Outside politics she was a sociologist, having graduated with the master's degree from the University of Oslo in 1960.
+Outside politics she was a sociologist, having graduated with a master's degree from the University of Oslo in 1960.
 Her final paper was Noen skolesosiologiske problemer: en organisasjonsanalyse av en folkeskole i Oslo i 1959, an organizational study of a primary school.
-From 1957 to 1960 she had studied at the Columbia University, working as a research assistant at the Bureau of Applied Social Research there.
+From 1957 to 1960 she studied at the Columbia University, working as a research assistant at the Bureau of Applied Social Research there.
 In 1959 she became a research assistant at the Norwegian Institute for Social Research, and was transferred to the International Peace Research Institute, Oslo upon its establishment in 1966.
 She was a research assistant at the University of Oslo in 1961 and a research fellow at NAVF from 1964 to 1967.
 From 1968 to 1973 and 1982 to 1987 she was an associate professor in sociology at the University of Oslo.

-From 1987 to 1989 she headed the department for women and development at the United Nations Development Programme.
+From 1987 to 1989 she headed the Department for Women and Development at the United Nations Development Programme.
 She was a member of the board of INSTRAW from 1985 to 1987 and of UNRISD from 1989 to 1993, and a member of the UNESCO Executive Council from 1989 to 1993, the Scientific and Technical Advisory Committee of the Tropical Disease Research Programme from 1994 to 2000 and the UNESCO Culture and Development Steering Committee from 1997.

-Returning to Norway, she worked as a counselor for the Ministry of Culture 1989-1993 and for the international department at the University of Oslo 1994-1998.
+Returning to Norway, she worked as a counsellor for the Ministry of Culture 1989-1993 and for the international department at the University of Oslo 1994–1998.
 From 2000 to 2002 she was a member of the board for Oslo University College.
 In 2003 she was elected chair of Nei til Atomvåpen, an interest organization opposed to nuclear arms.